oVirt/ovirt-site/source/feature/nagios-integration.html.md

     -   The external application passes the results to the NSCA client, which in turn send it to the NSCA server on the monitoring monitoring server.
     -   Nagios server will process the service check result and execute the the specific action if configured.

-### Generating SNMP Traps From Nagios Server
+### Generating SNMP Traps/Alerts From Nagios Server

 ![](trap.png "trap.png")

 *   External Program/script or cron jobs or Application hooks monitor the status of specific resources/services.
 *   The results are passed on to the NSCA client which in turn pass the results to NSCA server on the monitoring server.
-*   Nagios server will process the result and invokes the event handler script configured for generating the SNMP traps.
+*   Nagios server will process the result and invokes the event handler script configured for generating the SNMP traps/alerts(SMS, E-mail).
 *   Event handler script generate the SNMP traps with the help of the SNMP trap generator(Netsnmp or anything similar).
+Similarly other alerts are also generated with the help of external utilities.

 ### Generating traps/alerts Based on the Syslog Entries